thesashanextdoor/Laptev_Sea/global_database/README.md

 # AIM

-To unity all events from USGS, ISC and database 'Earthquakes of Russia' and drop duplicates.
+To unify all events from USGS, ISC and database 'Earthquakes of Russia' and drop duplicates.

 # Description